The Maude and Alexander Hadden Scholarship

 In awarding Hadden Scholarships, Youth Foundation considers scholastic achievement, character, leadership, volunteerism, and financial need*.
-There is a minimum grade point average requirement, 3.5 on a 4.0 scale, to apply for a Hadden Scholarship**.
+There is a minimum unweighted grade point average requirement, 3.5 on a 4.0 scale, to apply for a Hadden Scholarship.
 There is no minimum test score requirement, but past winners have had competitive scores.
-In 2019, the average ACT was 32 and the average SAT was 1480.

 Applications for the 2021 scholarship cycle will be accepted from February 1 – February 28, 2021.
 No applications or materials will be accepted after February 28, 2021.

-Scholarship amounts are subject to change, but currently awards are up to $4,000/year for Scholars attending private or out-of-state institutions, $2,500/year for Scholars attending in-state institutions.
+Scholarship amounts are subject to change; the award for 2021-2022 is up to $5,000 per scholar.
 Awards are for a maximum of four regular undergraduate school years.
 Subject to the rules of a student’s college or university, Hadden Scholarships may be applied toward a semester or year of study abroad.

 Funds are sent directly to the college or university to be utilized solely for the benefit of the student.
 Subject to federal and state regulations, and the policies of individual institutions, Hadden Scholarships may be applied to tuition, room, board, books, or other fees.
 Some institutions allow outside scholarships to be used towards a laptop or health insurance premiums.
 It is up to each student to become thoroughly familiar with the policies and guidelines of their institution.